What Is Sleep Apnea?

 - High blood pressure

-You need food every three weeks, water every three days, but air?
+To survive, we need food at least every three weeks, and water every three days.
+But air?
 Three minutes or less.
-So, sleep apnea is serious stuff.
-You don’t mess with sleep apnea.
-It’s life-threatening, and we’re increasingly more at risk of it as we age past 40—as if turning 40 wasn’t bad enough, right?
+So, sleep apnea can be quite serious.
+We’re increasingly at risk of it as we age past 40—as if turning 40 wasn’t bad enough, right?

 Complications caused by sleep apnea include:

-- Sleep-deprived partners: It can cause loud snoring that disrupts the sleep of a spouse or partner.
+- Sleep-deprived partners: Sleep apnea can cause loud snoring that disrupts the sleep of a spouse or partner.

-- Liver disease: It’s linked to liver function problems and liver scarring.
+- Liver disease: It has also been linked to liver function problems and liver scarring.

 - Metabolic syndrome: This condition includes high blood pressure and blood sugar, abdominal obesity, and cholesterol problems, which can lead to stroke and heart attack.

-- Negative reactions to medication and surgery: It can cause people to react poorly to certain medications and to anesthesia.
+- Negative reactions to medication and surgery: Sleep apnea can cause people to react poorly to certain medications and to anesthesia.
 It can cause complications during recovery from surgery (when you’re lying on your back asleep).

-But older adults can’t hog all the fun—younger adults and children can get sleep apnea from nasal congestion, an inherited narrow throat or small neck, or a family history of sleep apnea (thanks, gramps!).
+Older adults aren’t the only people at risk of sleep apnea — younger adults and children can get sleep apnea from nasal congestion, an inherited narrow throat or small neck, or a family history of sleep apnea.
 And people of all ages are more at risk if they are obese, smokers, users of alcohol, sedatives, or narcotic medications, or survivors of heart disorders or stroke.

 Let’s Get a Formal Medical Diagnosis

-Okay, enough unpleasantness—at least of that kind.
+Although you can sometimes self-diagnose sleep apnea, it’s highly recommended that you get a professional diagnosis.
+Our questions above should only be a starting point.
 If you want to get a real medical diagnosis of sleep apnea, your doctor will usually give you two options:

-- Visit a sleep disorder center: You’ll hang out with a sleep specialist all night long who will give you a super-fun sleep study, using equipment to record your sleeping breathing rates, leg and arm movements, oxygen levels, and brain, heart, and lung activity.
-This is called polysomnography, which will make you super-popular if you say it at the next party you’re at.
+- Visit a sleep disorder center: Here, a sleep specialist will monitor your sleep all night long using equipment to record your sleeping breathing rates, leg and arm movements, oxygen levels, and brain, heart, and lung activity.
+This tends to be the most reliable method of diagnosing sleep apnea.

-- Simplified home monitoring: Your doctor could send portable monitoring equipment home with you to measure your breathing, oxygen levels, and heart rate.
-What’s the point?
-To find out if your sneaky blood oxygen level suddenly drops and then rises again during apneas.
-In the middle of the night.
-When no one’s looking.
+- Simplified home monitoring: Your doctor could instead send portable monitoring equipment home with you to measure your breathing, oxygen levels, and heart rate.
+This equipment will help find out if your blood oxygen level suddenly drops during the night and then rises again during apneas.

-If you’re lucky (are you?), your doctor might prescribe a treatment just from a home study, but it might not be enough.
+If you’re lucky, your doctor might prescribe a treatment just from a home study, but it might not be enough.
 You might have to go to the sleep disorder center after all.
 But the in-crowd are all doing it, anyway, and just a single night of monitoring will prove if you have it or not.
 So, rest easy.

-So, what sort of purgatorial treatment are you in for?
-It’s actually not bad!
+After you’re diagnosed, what kind of treatment is likely coming your way?
+It’s actually not too bad.
 With a positive diagnosis in hand, your doctor can prescribe one or more of the following:

 - Weight loss: This can cure sleep apnea outright or improve the outcomes of other treatments.